-The DSO's intent with respect to network mapping and real-time monitoring will be realised through the following approach:
+The DMSO's intent with respect to network mapping and LV monitoring will be realised through the following approach:

-- Piloting and Field Trials: Programme-specific field trials will be carried out to test various mapping techniques being developed.
-Field validation of the outputted network model in selected locations will be carried out by field resources to ensure the efficiency and effectiveness of the mapping solutions; this will be conducted on a continuous basis until the end of the PR5. - Delivery Readiness Development of Procedures/Training: Specific procedures and training for the installation and commissioning of LV monitoring devices will need to be finalised once the procurement process is complete.
-These procedures will address on-site safety risk assessment, monitor installation using live working procedures, on-site commissioning, and maintenance of device.
-For LV mapping, the EPRI field validation and LV Network Discovery (LVND) procedure and training documents will be finalised post analysis of the pilot results and the lessons learnt from the pilot activities.
+- Piloting and Field Trials: Programme-specific field trials will be carried out to further test various mapping techniques being developed.
+Field validation of the outputted network model in selected locations will be carried out by field resources to ensure the efficiency and effectiveness of the mapping solutions; this will be conducted on a continuous basis until the end of the PR5. - Delivery Readiness Development of Procedures/Training: Specific procedures and training for the installation of LV monitoring devices will be finalised imminently as the rollout commences.
+These procedures will address on-site safety risk assessment, monitor installation using live working procedures, on-site testing, and maintenance of device.
+Under LV mapping, the LV Network Discovery (LVND), procedure and training documents will be continue to be briefed out as part of training and readiness activities. - MV phase collection: An important part of delivering the objectives of ESB Networks' wider activities to drive and enable flexible demand in Ireland is the augmentation of existing Operational Technology (OT) capabilities.
+This includes enabling advanced functionalities (such as power flow and state estimation) to support our ability to forecast demand and optimise management of the network.
+A potential for a more automated process of identifying the phasing on MV lines has been explored, and ESB Networks is looking for innovative automated solutions to pilot in the upcoming months.
+The long-term plan is to deliver this functionality with an integrated OT solution, however we have commenced enabling this functionality on the existing OT platforms to: